phalcon/documentation/docs/forms.md

 }
 ```

-We can also pass an array of user defined options in the constructor, that will offer more functionality.
+We can also pass an array of user-defined options in the constructor, that will offer more functionality.

 ```php
 <?php